DavidLindsayV/AnaesthesiaOCR/README.md

 test_keystone.py: some code that was used to test using keystone correction to address image warping due to camera perspective.

+make_rpi_speed_plot.py: makes a pyplot showing the speed of image capture and sending from the rpi.
+Uses hardcoded values measured from a previous run of using the rpi.
+The values are not dynamically generated.

 write_to_csv.py: a file containing code to write OCR-extracted data into csv.
 It generates 2 csv files, one used for accuracy checking (that contains results accurate to what text is displayed on the monitor screen) and another that EDDI can use as input

 query.py: A file that contains the code for querying OCR AI models (such as EasyOCR), as well as the code for postprocessing their outputs (sanitycheck_data performs postprocessing on OCR output)